phorks/phork-blazor-reactivity/docs/DETAILS.md

 When an observed value is created with `() => root.member1.member2.⋯.member{n}` value accessor, the library will scan the body of the lambda expression.
 If `root` implements `INotifyPropertyChanged`, its `PropertyChanged` event will be subscribed to.
 If the event gets raised and `e.PropertyName` equals `member1` the `ReactivityManager` will call its reactive component's `IReactiveComponent.StateHasChanged` method.
 For each i < n, the same thing will happen to `item{i}` in the body of the value accessor except the condition that will trigger `IReactiveComponent.StateHasChanged` will be `e.PropertyName` being equal to `item{i+1}`.

 > **Note**: Creation of observed values requires dynamic compiling of lambda expressions, and doing so may turn expensive, so the library does a good job in caching created observed values while getting rid of unnecessary ones as soon as possible to avoid redundant `StateHasChanged` calls and potential memory leaks.
-A reactive component calls `ReactivityManager`'s `OnAfterRender` method after each rendering and this helps `ReactivityManager` clean up the observed values that were not used in that render cycle (e.g. an observed value that is inside the body of an if statement that has a false condition based on the current state of the component will not make the component re-render when it gets changed because `ReactivityManager` will consider this observed value inactive and will get rid of it).
+A reactive component calls `ReactivityManager`'s `Notify` method after each rendering and this helps `ReactivityManager` clean up the observed values that were not used in that render cycle (e.g. an observed value that is inside the body of an if statement that has a false condition based on the current state of the component will not make the component re-render when it gets changed because `ReactivityManager` will consider this observed value inactive and will get rid of it).

 ### Use Cases of Observed Values